BurraAbhishek/Python-Hand-Cricket/README.md

 ## NOTE:

 The two documentation files are out of date as of 24 March 2021.
-This readme file will be updated soon with the new documentatioin.
+This readme file will be updated soon with the new documentation in the readme and as a PDF file.